My new cookbook Big Vegan Flavor is now available!

 Tip: Near the holidays, many grocery stores sell packages of “poultry herbs,” which combine rosemary and thyme with sage or marjoram, so you don’t have to buy all the herbs separately.

 First, the acidity cuts through some of the richness.
-Second, the compounds in wine bring an extra depth of flavor (think subtly earthy and fruity flavors) and enhance the meatiness of mushrooms.
+Second, the compounds in wine bring an extra depth of flavor (think: subtly earthy and fruity flavors) and enhance the meatiness of mushrooms.
 Finally, cooking the wine down adds a jammy, rich body.

 Substitute: Don’t drink alcohol?
 Check out the FAQ section.

-Balsamic vinegar.
 A tiny splash of good-quality balsamic vinegar (or red wine vinegar) brightens all the flavors.
 The acidity really awakens the rich flavors, especially if the gravy has been made in advance.

 Step-by-step instructions

-Add the red wine, vegetable broth, and soy sauce.
 Boil for 3 to 4 minutes to cook off the wine, whisking frequently.

-Next, add in your “roux” (nutritional yeast, plant milk, and cornstarch stirred together).
-Whisk constantly to combine.
-Add in the miso paste, stir well, and simmer for 3 to 4 minutes.
+Next, add in your “roux” (nutritional yeast, ¼ cup (60 mL) veg broth, and cornstarch, all stirred together).
+Whisk constantly to combine for 2 minutes.

 Tips for making this recipe